bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'san-diego/FBT-painting-crucifixion.jpg',
-'Fausto, at work in his studio, Crucifixion mural, Our Lady of the Rosary.')
+'Fausto, at work in his studio<br>Crucifixion mural<br>Our Lady of the Rosary Church') }}
-}}

 A written history of the first 90 years of Our Lady of the Rosary <a href="https://www.olrsd.org/History-of-OLR" target="_blank">can be found on the parish website</a>.
 Father Rabagliati's intention for the Church's artwork: